alexmanguera/Adwords-Scripts/README.md

 ver 1.1

 * Spreadsheet selector in place.
-* Fixed iterating over enabled Keywords only for the specified campaigns.
+* Fixed to iterate over "Enabled" Keywords only under a specified campaigns.
 * optimized to minimize runtime by specifying